Tempo Music has filed a lawsuit against Miley Cyrus for allegedly copying Bruno Mars’ When I Was Your Man to create her 2023 hit Flowers.

 Tempo, the music rights-acquiring fund launched by private equity giant Providence in 2019, says it acquired a percentage of the copyright in When I Was Your Man from Philip Lawrence, one of the song’s co-writers, in 2020.

-The lawsuit not only names as defendants Miley Cyrus and Sony Music Entertainment, which owns the label on which Flowers was released, but also numerous music publishers allegedly involved with Flowers, and retailers and streaming services that sold or streamed the song.
+The lawsuit not only names as defendants Miley Cyrus and Sony Music Entertainment, which owns the label on which Flowers was released, but also numerous music publishers allegedly involved with Flowers, plus retailers and streaming services that sold or hosted the song.

 Flowers was the biggest-selling single globally in 2023, according to IFPI.
 It spent a total of eight weeks at number one on the Billboard Hot 100 and 57 weeks at the top of the Billboard Adult Contemporary chart.